-The petitioner states that, in the Red Bridge Slough area (north of the proposed area's boundary following Airport Way), overlap of alluvial soils with parent channel deposits is less exact and the soils are restricted to the west of the Slough.
-This tract has a slight northwest slope and, based on field observation, is wetter than the proposed River Junction viticultural area.
-It has no strongly expressed northern or eastern boundaries, and thus would have less temperature extremes than the proposed area due to the absence of topographic enclosure.
+In the Red Bridge Slough area (north of the AVA's boundary following Airport Way) overlap of alluvial soils with parent channel deposits is less exact and the soils are restricted to the west of the Slough.
+This tract has a slight northwest slope and, based on field observation, is wetter than the River Junction viticultural area.
+It has no strongly expressed northern or eastern boundaries, and thus would have less temperature extremes than the AVA due to the absence of topographic enclosure.

-The Red Bridge Slough area also has different soils than the proposed River Junction viticultural area.
+The Red Bridge Slough area also has soils that are different from the proposed River Junction AVA.
 It contains about 35 percent Columbia loam.
 At its center it includes 10 percent Egbert silty clay loam.
 No Grangeville sands are present.
-As indicated above, the tract is part of River Junction Reclamation District No. 2064, recorded as River Junction Farms subdivision no. 3 in 1925.
+As indicated above, the tract is part of River Junction Reclamation District No. 2064, which was recorded as River Junction Farms subdivision no. 3 in 1925.
 Durham Ferry State Recreation Area occupies about 20 percent of the tract, and the remaining part is essentially flat at 20-25 feet elevation.

 Southeast of Walthall Slough, located north of the Red Bridge Slough area, the relationship between channel deposits and derived soils is obscure.
 Here the soils occupy a larger expanse than do the underlying stream deposits.
 They include nearly 40 percent Columbia soils and about 20 percent Dello clay loam.
 No Grangeville sands are present.
 Topographically, this area is essentially flat to slightly northwest sloping.
-In terms of soils and the microclimate that would be inferred from the flat and open topography, it is completely different from the proposed viticultural area.
+In terms of soils, and the microclimate that would be inferred from the flat and open topography, it is completely different from the AVA.

 To the northeast, recent river alluvium still underlies the soils but soils in this area include about 20 percent Veritas and Manteca series.
 No Grangeville sands are present.
-Otherwise, the Merritt and Columbia soils percentages are comparable to the proposed River Junction viticultural area.
+Otherwise, the Merritt and Columbia soils percentages are comparable to the River Junction AVA.
 However, this area is higher and flatter, averaging about 30-35 feet elevation, and has no distinct topographic boundaries.
-Therefore, it undoubtedly has less temperature extremes than the proposed viticultural area.
+Therefore, it undoubtedly has less temperature extremes than the AVA.
 This area comprises about 195 acres of the original River Junction Farms subdivision no. 2.